alisw/alibuild/docs/reference.markdown

       "$ROOTSYS": $ROOT_ROOT
     ```

-    These variables **will not** be available in the recipe iteself, as they are
+    These variables **will not** be available in the recipe itself, as they are
     intended to be used to point to build products of the current recipe.
 If you
     need to set an environment variable for use in the recipe, use
     `export VARIABLE=value` in the recipe body.